Stratocumulus cloud: Precipitation

 Most often, stratocumulus produce no precipitation, and when they do, it is generally only light rain or snow.
 However, these clouds are often seen at either the front or tail end of worse weather, so they may indicate storms to come, in the form of thunderheads or gusty winds.
 They are also often seen underneath the cirrostratus and altostratus sheets that often precede a warm front, as these higher clouds decrease the sun's heat and therefore convection, causing any cumulus clouds to spread out into stratocumulus clouds.

-Comparison altocumulus
+Comparison with altocumulus

-Stratocumulus clouds are same in appearance to altocumulus and are often mistaken for such.
+Stratocumulus clouds are similar in appearance to altocumulus and can be mistaken for such.
 A simple test to distinguish these is to compare the size of individual masses or rolls: when pointing one's hand in the direction of the cloud, if the cloud is about the size of the thumb, it is altocumulus; if it is the size of one's fist, it is stratocumulus.
 This often does not apply when stratocumulus is of a broken, fractus form, when it may appear as small as altocumulus.
-Stratocumulus is also often, though not always, darker in colour than altocumulus.